 - Present news stories, and introduce in-depth videotaped segments or live transmissions from on-the-scene reporters.

-What Broadcast News Analysts Should Be Good At
+What News Analysts, Reporters, and Journalists Should Be Good At

 - Speech Clarity - The ability to speak clearly so others can understand you.